 I started a donation program for a local orphanage here in Libreville.
-The orphanage, Arc en Ceil, takes care of boys & girls, many of whom are victims of human trafficking, which is a major concern here in Western and Central Africa.
+The orphanage, Arc en Ceil, takes care of young boys and girls, many of whom are victims of human trafficking, which is a major concern here in Western and Central Africa.

 Wednesday, April 28, 2010

 I’ll start with a few facts: Gabon is small and Libreville is a small city.
 At night, it gets very dark.
 Sure, it gets dark everywhere at night, but here, it’s pitch black.
-There are some streetlights, but still, it’s friggin’ dark.
-Comparatively speaking, NYC doesn’t really get “dark” at night; there are so many streetlights, open businesses and car traffic that you can still see where you are going well into the early morning hours.
+There are a few streetlights, but many don't have or use electricity, it’s friggin’ dark.
+Comparatively speaking, NYC doesn’t really get “dark” at night; there are so many streetlights, traffic lights, apartment lights, lit businesses and car traffic that you can always see where you are going.

-(a pic over the wall from my friends house, pitch black)
+(a pic over the wall from a friends house, pitch black)

-(a pic over the wall from my friends house, pitch black)
+(a pic over the wall from a friends house, pitch black)